 You can create Airbnb listings and listings on other OTAs directly via iGMS.
 On top of that, you will be able to manage all the activities associated with short-term rental management within a single iGMS dashboard.

-As competition in the vacation rental industry is intense, dedicating some time to create an outstanding Airbnb listing will help be ahead of the game.
+As competition in the vacation rental industry is intense, dedicating some time to create an outstanding Airbnb listing will help you be ahead of the game.
 A complete listing with nice-looking photos and comprehensive information of you as a host is key to attracting more bookings.